YaokunLee/ITU_web_project3/README.md

     }
 }
 ```
-Replace the content in return() with your Component, then run, you can see if it's what you want.
+In File App.js, replace the content in return() with your Component, then run, you can see if it's what you want.
+Remember to add import xxx